ssseeeace/recipe-generator/README.md

 - **Meal Plan Features**: Add features to create and manage meal plans.
 - **Security**: Transition to HTTPS for more secure frontend-backend communication.

----

-Again, sorry for the oversight earlier.
-This should provide a more balanced view of your project.